 Spotlight on Daniel Sobel, Founder of Inclusion Expert and Chair of the International Forums of Inclusion Practitioners (IFIP), shaping inclusion worldwide

 We’re shining a spotlight on Daniel Sobel, internationally respected leader in inclusive education and guest speaker at our upcoming webinar, A fireside conversation on inclusion.
-His work has transformed how schools think about inclusion, shifting the focus from paperwork and placement to the everyday experiences of children.
+Few voices have shaped the global inclusion conversation as powerfully or as practically as Daniel’s.
+His work has transformed how schools think about inclusion, shifting the focus from paperwork and placement to the lived, everyday experiences of children.

 Daniel is the founder of Inclusion Expert and Chair of the International Forums of Inclusion Practitioners (IFIP), an international network now spanning 140 countries, which equips educators with evidence-based strategies and shapes policy at national and international levels.
 He has advised the DfE, the EU and governments around the world on how to make inclusion work in practice, not just on paper.